ddewantaraq/celent-ai/README.md

 ---

 ## Notes
-- For production, use a persistent database (not in-memory) by updating the storage config and adding a database service to `docker-compose.yml`.
+- For production, the backend app connects to your managed/external database (no local DB container).
+- `docker.env.prod` and `docker.env` are both ignored by git for security.
-- Adjust the `restart:` policy in `docker-compose.yml` as needed (`always`, `unless-stopped`, etc.).
+- Adjust the `restart:` policy in `docker-compose.prod.yml` as needed (`always`, `unless-stopped`, etc.).
 - Make sure your firewall allows traffic on port 3000 (or your chosen port).